Sirikon/karuselo/README.md

 This will create a carousel with the dimensions you want and where you want.

-If you put kr-next and kr-prev buttons into a div.kr-controls, the buttons will be always in the same place over the sliders.
+If you put kr-next and kr-prev buttons into a div.kr-controls, the buttons will be always in the same place over the slides.

 **NOTE:** kr-next and kr-prev dont include any CSS styling, write your own CSS for better integration in functionality and design with the webpage.